owowagency/expo-boilerplate/README.md

     <img src="assets/expo-logo.png" alt="Logo" width="250">
   </a>

-  <h1 align="center">React Native Boilerplate</h1>
+  <h1 align="center">Expo Boilerplate</h1>
 </p>

 <br>

 ## About

-Expo Boilerplate can be used to kick start a react native project in a matter of seconds.
+Expo Boilerplate can be used to kick start an Expo project in a matter of seconds.

 ## Installation